billykwok/seihon/packages/loader/README.md

 > Seihon【製本】(Bookbinding in Japanese) is a JavaScript toolkit that improves your MDX transformation pipeline.
 It allows you to quickly transform MDX documents into a collection (like turning codices into book).
 >
-> More importantly, this toolkit is the last piece of the puzzle that enables automatic generation of CMS-less MDX-based static site.
+> More importantly, this toolkit is the last piece of the puzzle that enables code-splitted CMS-less MDX-based static site generation.

 `@seihon/loader` is a [`webpack`](https://github.com/webpack/webpack) loader that collects [`frontmatter`](https://github.com/jxson/front-matter) from all MDX documents and transforms them into one single object.